apache/infrastructure-website/content/blog/scaling_down_the_cms_to.md

 layout: post
-Title: Scaling down the CMS to modest but intricate websites
+title: Scaling down the CMS to modest but intricate websites
 date: '2014-03-25T18:23:50+00:00'
 permalink: scaling_down_the_cms_to